-The National Infrastructure Commission recently advised that either low-carbon gas (principally hydrogen) and heat pumps need to be trialled as they are likely to play an important role, and all technologies will play some part.
+The National Infrastructure Commission recently advised that low-carbon gas (principally hydrogen) and heat pumps need to be trialled as they are likely to play an important role, and all technologies will play some part.

 Modelling by the Committee on Climate Change (CCC) shows that all practicable lofts and cavity walls should be insulated by 2032, and that emissions from buildings will fall by a further 16% to 2030.
 It also says that 20% of the UK’s heat could be provided by heat networks by 2050, with the remaining 80% generated in the building where it is used by systems such as heat pumps.
 The CCC indicate that 1.1 million heat pumps will be needed by 2030 and 19 million by 2050 to reach our climate change goals.
 The Government has set out an aim to install 600,000 heat pumps into homes per year by 2028.